-Transport-level security refers to securing the connection between a client application and a Web service with Secure Sockets Layer (SSL) or HTTP Basic authentication, either alone or in combination.
+Transport-level security refers to securing the connection between a client application and a Web service with Secure Sockets Layer (SSL).

 SSL provides secure connections by allowing two applications connecting over a network to authenticate the other's identity and by encrypting the data exchanged between the applications.
 Authentication allows a server, and optionally a client, to verify the identity of the application on the other end of a network connection.
 A client certificate (two-way SSL) can be used to authenticate the user.